KarenErrou/Wedding-Planner/README.md

 This project was done in a group of two.

 The subject concerns a web site for wedding shopping.
+It contains:
-It contains: o Consultation of the catalogs.
-(Open for all visitors) o Selling, loaning or fitting items.
-(Open for only registered users) o Reserve music and venues.
-(Open for only registered users) o Add items, music, venues to user’s favorite list.
-(Open for only registered users) o Registration’s management.
+  - Consultation of the catalogs.
+(Open for all visitors)
+  - Selling, loaning or fitting items.
+(Open for only registered users)
+  - Reserve music and venues.
+(Open for only registered users)
+  - Add items, music, venues to user’s favorite list.
+(Open for only registered users)
+  - Registration’s management.

 A user can be wither admin or a client.